PLAQUING APPLICATION FORM (PDF) (click HERE)

 Thank you for inquiring about the process of plaquing an historic site or structure located in McHenry County.
-It is our hope that the APPLICATION FORM will provide a lasting record of the property, site and structure.
+It is our hope that the required documentation (click above for pdf or use the webform below to submit online) will provide a lasting record of the property, site and structure.
+For brochure addressing frequently asked questions click HERE.

 Please complete as many items as possible.
 Not all questions will be applicable to your particular property.
 If you are uncertain of the meaning of any of the questions, please refer to the article below, "How to Confirm the Age of Your Home" and the reference book list.
 Contact the museum for any further guidance.